Kitware/QuickView/docs/setup/for_end_users.md

 To launch the EAM QuickView GUI, simply double-click the app icon in the Applications folder.

-!!! tip "Tip: Patience with the First Launch"
+!!! tip "Tip: patience with the first launch"

     On the first launch of a new app version, required dependencies are downloaded and installed.
 This may take a minute or more, depending